25 Awesome at-Home Raspberry Pi Project Ideas

 23 – Lawnmower robot

-And yes … that’s what you think!.
+Yes … that’s exactly what you think!

-Everything has been planned in the project.
+Everything has been thought out in the project design.

 For example, a web interface makes it possible to control the robot remotely.